github/safe-settings/README.md

 Using the settings, the following things could be configured:

 - `Repository settings` - home page, url, visibility, has_issues, has_projects, wikis, etc.
-- `default branch`naming and renaming
+- `default branch` - naming and renaming
 - `Repository Topics`
 - `Teams and permissions`
 - `Collaborators and permissions`
 - `Issue labels`
-- `Branch protections`.
-If the name of the branch is `default` in the settings, it is applied to the `default` branch of the repo.
+- `Branch protections` - if the name of the branch is `default` in the settings, it is applied to the `default` branch of the repo.
 - `Autolinks`
 - `repository name validation` using regex pattern